 Make sure you compare life insurance quotes on Insurify before settling on a company.
 Insurify shows you quotes and policies from over 20 different life insurance companies, allowing you the chance to compare life insurance all in one place!

 How to Compare Prices and Get the Best Policy for You

 Buying life insurance used to mean contacting multiple insurance companies, filling out their paperwork, and then getting individual quotes from each one.
-These days, you can easily compare by getting quotes online through quote comparison sites such as Insurify.
-In either case, you answer a few questions, and then the comparison site provides quotes from multiple carriers.
+These days, you can easily compare by getting quotes online through quote-comparison sites such as Insurify.
+You answer a few questions, and the comparison site provides quotes from multiple carriers.